anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 10) Tap Smart Home

-## 11) Find and Tap on the name of the device you created at step 4
+## 11) Find and then Tap on the name of the device you created at step 4, 'Office Echo Monkey'

 ## 12) Tap, 'Add action'